Local Foods, Local Places in Williamson

 - Ramella Park Community Garden of Eatin' – Located across from a low-income housing development.
 With 42 garden plots and 3 covered tunnels, the garden provides fresh produce for local residents and goods for the Williamson Farmers Market.
 Residents can rent a raised bed to grow their own vegetables.
 It also serves as a host for agricultural education and workshops.

-- Veterans and Warriors to Agriculture – Provides jobs working in the community garden for veterans and an outlet for those with post-traumatic stress disorder.
+- Veterans and Heroes to Agriculture – Provides jobs working in the community garden for veterans and an outlet for those with post-traumatic stress disorder.

 - Community Supported Agriculture – A produce delivery program that provides fresh, seasonal produce from local farmers to area residents.